csc530/vuebulma/readme.md

 ![Made with Bulma](https://img.shields.io/badge/made%20with-Bulma-00d1b2?style=roundyed-square)

+## Disclaimer

+This package is very much still under active development.
+It is not recommended to use this in production.
+Feel free to help or report any issues😃.

 My attempt at creating a Vue component library using Bulma that's compatible with Vue 3, _and_ it's composition api.
 I really love Bulma, and it's modern styling using CSS without JavaScript.
-It's definitely my bias over Bootstrap now.
+It's definitely my bias over Bootstrap now😅.

 ## Installation